Home | About USIG | What's New | Events

 2. Economic Activities

 NPOs in Uganda may not pursue economic activities as their sole purpose.[6]
-NGOs may engage in economic activities such as the sale of goods or services to the public.
-(NGO Registration Regulations, Regulation 14(3)) The prices of such goods and services must be in conformity with the prices, if any, prescribed by the Government for those goods and services or, where no such prices have been prescribed, prices must be in conformity with open market prices.
-(NGO Registration Regulations, Regulation 14(3)) Money earned by the organization must be reinvested in the project for which it was received, in consultation with the local government District Development Committee in the area in which the project is situated.
-(NGO Registration Regulations, Regulation 14(4))
+NGOs may engage in economic activities for fundraising purposes such as the sale of goods or services to the public or to any other organization (see NGO Registration Regulations, 2009 Regulation 15(4)).
+The prices of such goods and services must be in conformity with the prices, if any, prescribed by the Government for those goods and services or, where no such prices have been prescribed, prices must be in conformity with open market prices.
+Money earned by the organization in excess of the administrative costs incurred must be reinvested in the project or as directed by the organization (NGO Registration Regulations, 2009 Regulation 15(5)).

-The Income Tax Act, Cap.
-340, section 21(f) provides further guidance on the types of economic activities that exempt organizations may engage in without becoming liable for income tax payments.
-The Income Tax Act provides that income other than property income or business income not related to the functions constituting the basis for an organization’s existence will be subject to tax.
+The Income Tax Act, Ch.
+340, Section 21(f) provides further guidance on the types of economic activities that exempt organizations may engage in without becoming liable for income tax payments.
+The Income Tax Act provides that income other than property income or business income not related to the functions constituting the basis for an organization's existence will be subject to tax.

 E. Political Activities